 - Divide dough in half; place each half between two sheets of waxed paper.
 Roll into 12-in. x 10-in. rectangles.
 Chill until almost firm, about 30 minutes.

 - In a microwave-safe bowl, melt chips and butter; stir until smooth.
 Beat in vanilla and salt.
 Spread over dough.
-Carefully roll up each rectangle into a tight jelly roll; wrap in waxed paper.
+Carefully roll up each rectangle into a tight jelly roll, starting with the long side.
+Wrap in waxed paper.
 Chill for 2 hours or until firm.

-- Cut into 1/8-in. slices with a sharp thin knife; place on greased or parchment-lined baking sheets.
-Bake at 350° for 7-10 minutes or until lightly browned.
+- Gently cut into 1/2-in. slices with a sharp serrated knife; place on greased or parchment-lined baking sheets.
+Bake at 350° for 10-12 minutes or until lightly browned.
 Cool on wire racks.
 Yield: 9 dozen.